 I would not have to report how

-And Al Gore would not have to report how many hours of air conditioning
+And Al Gore would not have keep track of

 he did use.

 recording our electric use down to the last kilowatt-hour.

 All people who are using more

 than their share of electricity

 And their higher electric bills would compensate